at2005/HODL/README.md

 Run the compiler with executable name "qc" (with or without prefixing directory depending on whether or not you have added program to path), followed by any compiler options, followed by the file name.
 This action creates a file named out.qasm (or other, depending on whether it has been specified with "-o") within the directory, which can be run on IBM systems/simulators.

+It is also an ongoing effort to create bridges between current frameworks and HODL such that oracles can be written in those frameworks with the support of the HODL compiler.

 Another compiler option supported, "-t", standing for "tape".
 Prints out internal instruction tape representation of program to view how program is compiled, and which is useful for debugging the program as well as the compiler.

 Example: qc data/grover.hodl